ggxchain/documentation/src/developer-documentation/keys/node-create-keys.md

 #### Generating a Key for a Validator Node

-1. It's assumed you have a GGX node installed.
+1. It is assumed you have a GGX node installed.
 Go to the folder of your node.
 2. Use the built-in command-line tools provided by the node to generate keys.
 You will need an **ed25519 key** to run a validator node.
 You can also generate a sr25519 key for other purposes.

 ```bash